greenelab/tribe-client/README.rst

-7. (Optional) If you want to use tribe_client's templates, make sure you have a base template (which gets extended by your other templates and contains the ``{% block content %}   {% endblock %}`` statements) that the tribe_client templates can extend, and specify it in your settings.
+7. (Optional) If you want to use tribe_client's templates, make sure you have a base template (which gets extended by your other templates and contains the ``{% block content %}   {% endblock %}`` statements) that the tribe_client templates can extend, and specify its name in your settings.
 The name of this setting is ``TRIBE_CLIENT_BASE_TEMPLATE``.
 By default, tribe_client will look for a template called ``base.html``.